intel-iot-devkit/smart-video-workshop/object-detection/README.md

-# Object Detection with OpenVINO™ toolkit
+# Object detection with OpenVINO™ toolkit

-This tutorial uses a Single Shot MultiBox Detector (SSD) on a trained SqeezeNet* model to walk you through the basic steps of using two key components of the OpenVINO™ toolkit: the Model Optimizer and Inference Engine.
+This tutorial uses a Single Shot MultiBox Detector (SSD) on a trained SqeezeNet* model to walk you through the basic steps of using two key components of the OpenVINO™ toolkit: Model Optimizer and Inference Engine.

-Model optimizer takes pre-trained deep learning models and optimizes them for performance/space with conservative topology transformations.
-The biggest boost is from conversion to data types matching the hardware.
+Model Optimizer takes pre-trained deep learning models and optimizes them for performance/space using conservative topology transformations.
+The biggest performance boost for a computer vision application can be achieved by converting data types to match the hardware.

-Inference is the process of using a trained neural network to interpret meaning from data, such as images.
-The code sample in this tutorial feeds a short video of cars, frame-by-frame, to the Inference Engine which subsequently utilizes an optimized trained neural network.
+Inference is the process of using a trained neural network to interpret data, such as images.
+This lab feeds a short video of cars, frame-by-frame, to the Inference Engine which subsequently utilizes an optimized trained neural network to detect cars.

 ### Install the tutorial support files

 #### 0. Set PATH variables
-The location that you downlaoded the smart video workshop content.
-For example, if you download the smart video workshop to *~/smart-video-workshop-master
+The location that you downlaoded the smart video workshop content to, for example, if you download the smart video workshop to *~/smart-video-workshop-master

 	export SV=~/smart-video-workshop-master